 Model CI

-Analysis of human behaviour revealed a strong correlation between target and performance on a trial0by-trial level (r = -0.0652, p < 10-13), due to the bias on choice at the beginning of the block.
+Analysis of human behaviour revealed a strong correlation between target and performance on a trial-by-trial level (r = -0.0652, p < 10-13), due to the bias on choice at the beginning of the block.
 Thus, one possible confound in our experiment was between target and accuracy, i.e. effects on the VF model could result from learning from correct/incorrect trials rather than from target/nontarget.

 To assess this problem, we defined an alternative model CI that used two different learning rates to update its belief on correct and incorrect trials respectively: